 Staff, under the advisement of the Citizen Advisory Group, have developed four exercises that ask event attendees to vote on some key concepts that will help us finalize our work plan for Wasco County 2040.

-The Goals (top left) exercise asks participants to identify their top three land use planning goal priorities for the Wasco County 2040 process.
+What Land Use Planning Goals are a Priority for You exercise asks participants to identify their top three land use planning goal priorities for the Wasco County 2040 process.
 These fourteen goals are State Land Use Planning Goals that impact Wasco County.
 Over the next several months as we travel throughout the County, we will be looking to identify all those goals that are most important to our residents and businesses so that we can be sure to highlight these during the policy and implementation conversations.
 For the Voluntary Periodic Review process, the State asks that we focus on the following goals: economic development, housing, transportation, public facilities and services and urbanization.
 We want to be sure to also include those issues that are important to you!
 Any goals that score low on the collective priority list (looking at the results from all events) will addressed through a more limited process, but still allow for public input.